jbochi/vi-video/README.md

 Editing a video or audio file with this tool consists of three steps:

 - Create a srt file and a text file with the transcription
-- Edit the text trascription file
+- Edit the text transcription file
 - Run this tool

 Execution looks like this: